nonisaurus/rick-morty-list/README.md

 # Rick and Morty List

-I created a list of Rick and Morty character list using React, a bit of CSS and this [API](https://rickandmortyapi.com/documentation).
+For my second General Assembly project, I created an application of a Rick and Morty character list using React, a bit of CSS and this [API](https://rickandmortyapi.com/documentation).

 <br>